Best Ice Axes

 Stubai Hornet Ice Axe/Hammer Review

 The Stubai Hornets are are great option for your first pair of ice tools, being relatively inexpensive and sturdily made.
-Performance of the Hornet tool easily outweighs their humble price tag.
+Performance of the Hornet tool easily outweighs the humble price tag.
 The Stubai Hornets are available either Adze or Hammer.

 This Stubai Hornets Axe and Hammer feature a simple construction with a forged one-piece head.
 The shaft curve is reasonably gentle, while there’s a rubber grip halfway up for a better grip when wearing gloves.